 • CrossVPN.
 Keeps logs of your personal information (such as your browsing, location, and devices).
 The app also tested positive for malware on 11 antivirus programs.

-Quick Guide: How to Set Up a Chrome VPN in 3 Easy Steps
+How To Set Up a Chrome VPN in 3 Easy Steps

-3. Start browsing.
-Now all your online activity is protected — in Chrome and any other apps that use the web.
+Now, all your online activity is protected — in Chrome and any other web apps.

 FAQs on Free VPNs for Chrome